-This course introduces students to a wide range of theories and real-world practices in public relations and strategic communications that are needed to understand many problems industry professionals are facing, and to develop effective strategic communication programs/campaigns to solve the problems.
-Through readings and discussions, guest speakers, and a final team project/presentation, students will gain a strong foundation in the fundamentals and major concepts underlying the modern public relations and strategic communication function (i.e., relationship management, organizational reputation, corporate social responsibility, stakeholder management, issues management, etc.).
-The theories you learn in this course form the foundation for the research you conduct during your program and the ongoing application in your future professional practice.
-In addition, working in teams on a final project, students will gain practical experience by developing an original case study on a recent business problem in which public relations and strategic communication played a major role.
+This course introduces students to a wide range of theories and real-world practices in public relations and strategic communications.
+Eventually, we aim to develop effective strategic communication programs/campaigns to solve current problems industry professionals are facing.
+Through readings and discussions, guest speaker, and a final team project/presentation, students will form a foundation in the fundamentals and major concepts underlying the modern public relations and strategic communication function (i.e., relationship management, organizational reputation, corporate social responsibility, stakeholder management, issues management, etc.).

-This case study will be written aimed to be submitted to the 2022 Arthur W. Page Society's Case Study Competition in Corporate Communications (https://page.org/study_competitions).
+In addition, students will develop an original case study on a recent business problem in which public relations and strategic communication played a major role.
+This case study will be written aimed to be submitted to the 2023 Arthur W. Page Society's Case Study Competition in Corporate Communications (https://page.org/study_competitions).
 Winners receive cash prizes and earn great recognition to include on their resumes and boost their networking and professional opportunities.
-The grand prize winner is invited to the awards ceremony dinner of The Page Society in NYC (where they will be recognized by many of the nation's top corporate communicators).
+The grand prize winner will be invited to the awards ceremony of The Page Society in NYC (where they will be recognized by many of the nation's top corporate communicators).